JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 That end-to-end test executes `script/migrate-test-e2e.js`, which:

-1. Runs the migration script using `--skip-github-api` and other skip flags
+1. Runs the migration script using `--skip-github-api` and other skip flags, capturing code coverage
 2. Checks that only a small list of allowed files were changed
 3. Checks that the local repository's files were changed correctly (e.g. removed initialization-only files)